 "Just lucky, like I've been 30 years," La Russa said.

-The NL boosted its advantage to 43-38-2 and won for just the third time in the 10 years the All-Star game has been used to determine home-field advantage in the World Series.
+After all the talk about AL dominance during the offseason when Albert Pujols and Prince Fielder switched leagues, the NL boosted its advantage to 43-38-2 and won for just the third time in the 10 years the All-Star game has been used to determine home-field advantage in the World Series.
 La Russa's Cardinals benefited from last year's NL All-Star victory, with St. Louis winning Games 6 and 7 at home against Ron Washington's Texas Rangers.

 "It's very disappointing, because we're competitors and we want to win," said Washington, who lost for the second straight year.
 "They came out.
 They swung the bats.
 Once they got the lead, started bringing those arms in their hand, and they got the job done."